 Arabic Learning Resource

-Around 500,000 people speak the Basque language.
+Around 630,000 people speak the Basque language as their first language.
 Most of this population is centered in Basque Country, which is comprised of the Northeastern Spain and a small portion of Western France.

 What Makes Basque Cool